Give

 From the moment a student steps foot onto campus, that student becomes a bonafide explorer and is almost immediately whisked away on an introductory three-day backpacking or canoe trip.
 It’s adventures like these that help our students connect with fellow classmates and faculty, and to explore firsthand Gould’s incredible location.
 It’s also a precursor to the many more experiential learning opportunities for exploration to come.
 From week/weekend service and outdoor leadership trips to travel abroad adventures, opportunities like these help shape our students into well-traveled, responsible citizens.

-Private Middle and High School for Boys and Girls | Grades 8-12 & Postgraduate | Boarding School in the Mountains of Maine
+Private High School for Boys and Girls | Grades 9-12, Postgraduate and Winter Term for Grades 7-8 | Boarding School in the Mountains of Maine

 Gould Academy guides students to be creative, courageous and resilient and to lead lives of fulfillment and purpose.